-This number is used by businesses to identify themselves for tax purposes, hire employees or apply for small business loans.
+This number is used by businesses to identify themselves for federal tax purposes, hire employees, or apply for small business loans.

-An EIN is your LLC's social security number.
-SSN can be used with the IRS if you run a sole proprietorship.
+Your EIN is linked to your SSN in most cases.
+It is common for SSNs to be used with the IRS if you run a sole proprietorship.

 Can I Get a Business Loan With Just an EIN?

-Is Your EIN Number the Same as Your Tax-Exempt Number?
+Is Your EIN the Same as Your Tax-Exempt Number?